Rhino Construction

 Collecting User Feedback

 Not every project needs a survey, but every company needs feedback.
-I wrote and conducted surveys to create natural experiences utilizing feedback loops.
-After reviewing current feedback, I wrote surveys that could be used before, during, and after a project.
-While working with the front desk administrator, I understood feedback was coming in but not being documented.
-The surveys helped inform my decisions and future projects.
+To foster natural experiences and establish effective feedback loops, I took the initiative to design and conduct surveys.
+By carefully reviewing existing feedback, I crafted surveys that could be administered before, during, and after projects.
+During my collaboration with the front desk administrator, I identified the need to improve feedback documentation.
+The surveys played a vital role in informing my decisions and shaping future projects based on valuable insights.
 My goal was to:

 Discover clear and actionable insights